 To see a cross-section of the temple and get an insight into the Mormon faith, stop by the South Visitors’ Center (templesquare.com).
 The cute neo-Gothic Assembly Hall hosts free daily organ recitals at noon, while the Mormon Tabernacle Choir rehearses on Thursday evenings at the domed Tabernacle.
 It shelters an 11,623-pipe organ and has acoustics so finely tuned you can hear a pin drop in the pulpit from the back of the hall.

 Brigham Young lived with one of his 55 (!) wives at the Beehive House, which now pays homage to the second president of The Church of Jesus Christ of Latter-day Saints and Utah’s first governor.
 Free guided tours are available, led by LDS docents.
-Family is the linchpin of the Mormon faith, and if you harbour a desire to know more about yours, you can piece together your tree (bring names and dates) at the genealogical research facility Family History Library.
+Family is the linchpin of the Mormon faith, and if you harbor a desire to know more about yours, you can piece together your tree (bring names and dates) at the genealogical research facility Family History Library.

 As you wander south along Main Street, built broad enough for oxen-driven wagons to turn around without backing up, notice the contrasts – from the glass-canopied City Creek (shopcitycreekcenter.com) mall, signalling a new era of redevelopment, to the Art Deco Hotel Monaco, originally a bank in the 1920s.